sensu/sensu-docs-legacy/source/docs/0.12/overview.md

 - Configuration is all in JSON.
 - Has a message-oriented architecture, using RabbitMQ and JSON payloads.
-- Packages are "Omnibus", for consistency, isolation, and low-friction deployment.
+- Packages are "omnibus", for consistency, isolation, and low-friction deployment.

 Sensu is designed for modern infrastructures and to be driven by